redfords/finance-etl/README.md

 - Exchange rate data is collected from Exchange Rates API and stored in a .csv file.
 - All stock market files are transformed and combined in a single file.
 - ETL job execution is complete once data is loaded into the database and validated.
-- All events are recorded in a log file.

 DAG graph view: